carlotm/elmex/README.md

 ## Add the Elmex hook to the Live Socket

-Generate the Elmex phx-hook into `assets/vendor` with:
+Generate the Liveview hook and Elm ports with:

 ```
 mix elmex.vendorize